understructure/AWSBigDataSpecialtyExamPrep/Domain_3_-_Processing/EMR_Architecture_Part_1.md

 * **ApplicationMaster** - negotiates resources from ResourceManager and works with NodeManager to execute and monitor containers

-* Shrink operation - reduce number of Core nodes - do this while no nodes are running to prevent data loss
+* Shrink operation - reduce number of Core nodes - do this while no jobs are running to prevent data loss

-#### Task node
+#### Task node (optional)

 * Slave node without HDFS